hashicorp/terraform-provider-vsphere/website/docs/r/distributed_virtual_switch.html.markdown

 The following attributes are exported:

-* `id`: The UUID of the created DVS.
+* `id`: The UUID of the created VDS.
-* `config_version`: The current version of the DVS configuration, incremented by subsequent updates to the DVS.
+* `config_version`: The current version of the VDS configuration, incremented by subsequent updates to the VDS.

 ## Importing

-An existing DVS can be [imported][docs-import] into this resource via the path to the DVS, via the following command:
+An existing VDS can be [imported][docs-import] into this resource via the path to the VDS, via the following command:

 [docs-import]: https://www.terraform.io/docs/import/index.html

 ```
-terraform import vsphere_distributed_virtual_switch.dvs /dc1/network/dvs
+terraform import vsphere_distributed_virtual_switch.vds /dc1/network/vds
 ```

-The above would import the DVS named `dvs` that is located in the `dc1` datacenter.
+The above would import the VDS named `vds` that is located in the `dc1` datacenter.